English

 Tonsillitis It's Symptoms, Treatment & Prevention Tips

-Ever woken up with a scratchy, painful throat that makes swallowing a chore?
+Ever woken up with a scratchy, painful throat that makes swallowing a challenge?
 You might have tonsillitis, a common infection that inflames the tonsils – those two soft tissues at the back of your throat.
-This blog dives deep into tonsillitis, exploring its causes, the tell-tale symptoms, and effective treatment options.
-We have added prevention tips shared by our ENT specialist in Gurugram.
+This blog dives deep into tonsillitis, exploring its causes, tell-tale symptoms, and effective treatment options.
+Plus, we’ve added expert prevention tips shared by our ENT specialists at Manipal Hospital Gurugram to help you keep this condition at bay!

 What are Tonsils and Why Do They Get Inflamed?

-Tonsils are part of your body's defence system, acting as filters that trap bacteria and viruses entering through your mouth and nose.
+Tonsils are part of your body’s immune system, acting as filters that trap bacteria and viruses entering through your mouth and nose.
 However, these tonsils themselves can become infected, leading to tonsillitis.

 The Culprits Behind Tonsillitis